-After hiking the Narrows in 2018 and really enjoying it, I wondered if there were alternative places like it.
+After hiking a little bit of the Narrows in 2018 and really enjoying it, I wondered if there were alternative places like it.
 I found 5 and they are just as beautiful!

 Now I was able to find these 5 alternatives thanks to a lot of research, mostly done on YouTube and thanks to it’s related search suggestions, and while none of these hikes are not as popular as the Narrows (this is good since it’ll me an less people visit them), I will share the same videos that I discovered these places from and let you decide if they are worth hiking.

 It’s hard to compare any hike in this world to the Narrows, because this place is itself unique, and the park (Zion National Park) is truly amazing too.
 I mean look: